Are Robot Vacuums Better than Regular Vacuums? A Complete Guide to Choosing the Right Cleaner

 Smart Features & Integration

-• Real-time mapping through apps
+• Real-time mapping in apps

 • Room-by-room scheduling

-• No-go zones for sensitive areas
+• No-go zones for off-limits areas

 Noise and Energy Use